 - Used in Psycho's infamous shower scene.
 Anthony Perkins wasn't on the set while it was filmed; he had an engagement elsewhere.

-- The movie Clue is full of these.
+- Clue is full of these.
 Everyone seems to wear black gloves at one point or another.

 - The Usual Suspects does a fair amount of this.